SafeExamBrowser/seb-server-setup/docs/installation.rst

         sebserver.Dockerfile
         setup.Dockerfile

-The docker based installation typically contains a config directory with all the related config files, one or more docker-files that defines images for installation related services and a docker-compose file that bundles all together.
-Configuration files as well as docker files can be modified for the specified needs on the installation environment.
+The docker based installation typically is composed of a config directory with all the related config files, one or more docker-files that defines images for installation related services and a docker-compose file that bundles all together.
+Configuration files as well as docker files are pre-configured in a way that a minimum of additional settings has to be done to setup the service.
+Usually you have to define the external URL on witch the service will be available in the spring application-[].properties configuration.
+And you have to create a file with the internal password before starting up the server.
+In more advanced setups, also more pre-settings may be needed, for a TLS based setup for example, you have to replace the self signed certificates (that are only for example) with your own certificates.

-A usual installation process for SEB Server mostly look something like:
+A usual installation process for SEB Server mostly look something like the following:

-1. Connecting to the remote machine where the SEB Server instance has to be installed
+1. Connect to the remote host where the SEB Server instance has to be installed

-2. Install Git and Docker if not already installed.
+2. Install Git and Docker on the remote host if not already installed.

     .. note::